multi-coop/datami-documentation-content/texts/en/why-gitribute/why-gitribute-open.md

-## 🔧 &nbsp; To help organizations opening their data
+## 🔧 · To help organizations opening their data

 The thing is that **producing** open datasets could be a very technical task.

 If any citizen **should** contribute to open data, few people or structures **have the skills** to produce clean datasets, maintain them, and curate them...